-Activity Evidence that supports this approach Challenge number(s) addressed Continue with Nuffield Early Language Intervention (NELI) for children who show weakness in their oral language skills and who are therefore at risk of experiencing difficulty with reading.
-The NELI programme is supported by extensive research the programme increased the language skills of 4 to 5- year-olds by an additional three months.
+Activity Evidence that supports this approach Challenge number(s) addressed Year 1-2 Nuffield Early Language Intervention (NELI) for children who show weakness in their oral language skills and who are therefore at risk of experiencing difficulty with reading.
+(Years 1-2) The NELI programme is supported by extensive research the programme increased the language skills of 4 to 5- year-olds by an additional three months.
 The result has a very high security rating: 5 out of 5 on the EEF padlock scale.
-Oral language interventions EEF (educationendowmentfoundation.org.uk) 1 Teachers and Teaching Assistants will provide additional Phonics and reading and math interventions for disadvantaged children who require support.
+Oral language interventions EEF (educationendowmentfoundation.org.uk) 1 Year 3: Move to WJPS approach based on strategies from Talk Boost and NELI and focussed on high quality classroom interaction.
+Teachers and Teaching Assistants will provide additional Phonics and reading and math interventions for disadvantaged children who require support.
 Phonics (+5 months) Reading Comprehension Strategies (+5 months) Phonics approaches have an extensive evidence base for a high impact on word reading and is an important component in the development of early reading skills.
-2,4 Support for subsidised Tutoring in Reading and Maths provided by Action Tutoring and School Led One to one tuition EEF (educationendowmentfounda- tion.org.uk) And in small groups: 2, 4
+2,4 Support for subsidised Tutoring in Reading and Maths provided by Action Tutoring and School Led Tutoring and (use of an Academic Mentor for targeted Year 3, 4, 5 and 6 children.
+Year 1&2 only) One to one tuition EEF (educationendowmentfounda- tion.org.uk) And in small groups: Small group tuition Toolkit Strand Education Endowment Foundation EEF 2, 4

-Wider strategies (for example, related to attendance, behaviour, wellbeing) Budgeted cost: £ 33,000
+Wider strategies (for example, related to attendance, behaviour, wellbeing) Budgeted cost: £ 50,000